Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * Live token generation license is activated.
 * Tx IDs are in the final review phase.
 * The final review of TX IDs related to 5 wallets with a total amount of 9806 bitcoins was started by 4 senior blockchain managers.
+* Licenses of BTC Expector M8 table are required
 #
 #
 2- Tether Wallets :